SHAKESPEARE, SOCIETY AND IDENTITY - 2021/2

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to deliver subject knowledge, to develop cognitive/ analytical skills, and to develop in-depth transferable, practical, and professional skills.
 The delivery of the module through two-hour seminars places an emphasis on student-led learning, and enables students to develop their skills in analysing, communicating, and debating ideas.
 The module content is research-led and asks students to develop a sophisticated understanding of formal, contextual, critical, and theoretical approaches to the study of Shakespeare studies.
-This relates to the programme learning and teaching strategy, which, at FHEQ Levels 5, is designed to develop subject knowledge through two-hour seminars and to develop transferable and professional skills, with an emphasis on sophisticated student-led involvement, critical analysis and discussion.
+This relates to the programme learning and teaching strategy, which, at FHEQ Levels 5, is designed to develop subject knowledge through lectures and seminars and to develop transferable and professional skills, with an emphasis on sophisticated student-led involvement, critical analysis and discussion.

 The learning and teaching methods include: